satry22/Lets-Play/README.md

 ### Features Left to Implement

-- A page with contact information.
-- A page with a Facebook update.
-- A blog, where the user can read about day-to-day happenings with the pets.
+- A pop-up message with the declaration of the winner.
+- An ability to choose number of times in a "Best of ? number of games".

 ## Technology